BackofenLab/StoatyDive/README.md

 | :-------------: |:-------------:|
 | <img src="test/mixed_peaks/clustering_reads/cluster_3.svg" width="260"> | <img src="test/mixed_peaks/clustering_reads/cluster_smoothed3.svg" width="260"> |

+**Figure 3.
+Example cluster profile for data test/mixed_peaks/; Cluster 3 A: raw profile, B: smoothed profile.**
 If you turned on the smoothing you will get four types of cluster sets.
-The first one shows you some example raw peak profiles assigned to the specific cluster (e.g. cluster_1.pdf
-for cluster 1; Figure A).
-The second one shows you some example smoothed and sometimes translocated peak profiles to the specific cluster (e.g. cluster_smoothed1.pdf for cluster 1; Figure B).
+The first one shows you some example raw peak profiles assigned to the specific cluster (e.g. cluster_3.pdf for cluster 3; Figure A).
+The second one shows you some example smoothed and sometimes translocated peak profiles to the specific cluster (e.g. cluster_smoothed3.pdf for cluster 3; Figure B).
 Profile like figure B are used for the classification.
 The profiles are colored based on the clusters as seen as in the uMAP plot.

 ### Overview Cluster Profiles (pdf)